Correcting Misbehavior at School Can Be One of the Most Challenging Parental Moments. 7 Ways Martial Arts Help Improve a Child’s Behavior

 Attention spans are regularly decreasing.
 Kids have immediate access to social media, movies, music, friends, and more.
 All of those things are competing for their attention against academics, physical activities, and self-care – so much so that it can be impossible to focus on any one thing for very long.
 Entering the martial arts classroom means leaving all those distractions behind and outside and ONLY working towards the next level of earning ablack sash.
 This focus and dedication within martial arts class takes hold and allows the child to take those skills with them to school and other extracurricular activities.
 With a newfound focus, your child can hone in their energy when at school to stay on task.
 When busy with a dedicated task, misbehavior is no longer in their periphery.

 Increase Endurance to Focus Longer

 Misbehavior is not just a result of an inability to focus, but can also be related to the length of time that focus is required.
 A lecture at school that is less than exciting and goes on too long can result in misbehavior from children who can focus in normal circumstances.
 By expanding their mind and body’s endurance for focus, we can further reduce misbehavior during moments when it may have previously been inevitable.

-If you are at your wit’s end, trying a multitude of rewards and consequences that don’t seem to break through to the root of your child’s misbehavior, we hope you’ll try martial arts.
+If you are at your wit’s end, trying a multitude of rewards and consequences that don’t seem to break through to the root of your child’s misbehavior, we hope you’ll try martial arts in Owings Mills.
 A new structured routine that is fun and active could be just what they need.
 Call today to schedule your child’s FREE evaluation.